ari-meron/CS32-Final-Project/README.md

 ### parser.py

-A python file that contains the methods load_sports() and load_people().
-The functions take data from the sports.csv, compatibility.csv, and people.csv files, to build the sports and people dictionaries.
+A python file that contains the methods load_compatibility(), load_sports() and load_people().
+The functions take data from the sports.csv, compatibility.csv, and people.csv files, to build the compatibility, sports and people dictionaries.

+The compatibility dictionary is a dictionary that contains all sports with sets of sports that are very or somewhat compatible with that sport

 The sports dictionary is a dictionary that contains entries for sports and corresponding Sport objects